gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Can combine old and new JVM plugins in the same project
     - `gradle assemble` builds both jars

-## Feature: Custom plugin defines a custom library type
+## Feature: Plugin defines a custom library type

 This features allows the development of a custom plugin that can contribute Library, Binary and Task instances to the language domain.